-2906 Value Description 2907 2908 '1' the Printer MUST place one print-stream page on a single side of an instance of the 2909 selected medium (MAY add some sort of translation, scaling, or rotation).
-2910 2' the Printer MUST place two print-stream pages on a single side of an instance of the 2911 selected medium (MAY add some sort of translation, scaling, or rotation).
-2912 '4' the Printer MUST place four print-stream pages on a single side of an instance of the 2913 selected medium (MAY add some sort of translation, scaling, or rotation).
+2888 Value Description 2889 2890 '1' the Printer MUST place one print-stream page on a single side of an instance of the 2891 selected medium (MAY add some sort of translation, scaling, or rotation).
+2892 2' the Printer MUST place two print-stream pages on a single side of an instance of the 2893 selected medium (MAY add some sort of translation, scaling, or rotation).
+2894 '4' the Printer MUST place four print-stream pages on a single side of an instance of the 2895 selected medium (MAY add some sort of translation, scaling, or rotation).
+2891 2892 2893 2894 2' selected medium (MAY add some sort of translation, scaling, or rotation). the Printer MUST place two print-stream pages on a single side of an instance of the selected medium (MAY add some sort of translation, scaling, or rotation). the Printer MUST place four print-stream pages on a single side of an instance of the selected medium (MAY add some sort of translation, scaling, or rotation).

-- This attribute primarily controls the translation, scaling and rotation of print-stream pages. - Note: The effect of this attribute on jobs with multiple documents is controlled by the "multiple- - document-handling" job attribute (section 4.2.4) and the relationship of this attribute and the other - 2918 attributes that control document processing is described in section 16.3. - 2919 4.2.10 orientation-requested (type2 enum) - This attribute indicates the desired orientation for printed print-stream pages; it does not describe the - orientation of the client-supplied print-stream pages. - For some document formats (such as 'application/postscript'), the desired orientation of the print-stream - pages is specified within the document data.
-This information is generated by a device driver prior to - the submission of the print job.
-Other document formats (such as 'text/plain') do not include the notion - of desired orientation within the document data.
-In the latter case it is possible for the Printer object to - bind the desired orientation to the document data after it has been submitted.
-It is expected that a Printer - object would only support "orientations-requested" for some document formats (e.g., 'text/plain' or - 2928 'text/html') but not others (e.g., 'application/postscript').
-This is no different than any other Job Template - 2929 attribute since section 4.2, item 1, points out that a Printer object may support or not support any Job - Template attribute based on the document format supplied by the client.
-However, a special mention is - made here since it is very likely that a Printer object will support "orientation-requested" for only a - subset of the supported document formats.
+This attribute primarily controls the translation, scaling and rotation of print-stream pages.

+Note: The effect of this attribute on jobs with multiple documents is controlled by the "multiple-document-handling" job attribute (section 4.2.4) and the relationship of this attribute and the other attributes that control document processing is described in section 16.3.

+4.2.10 orientation-requested (type2 enum)

+This attribute indicates the desired orientation for printed print-stream pages; it does not describe the orientation of the client-supplied print-stream pages.

+For some document formats (such as 'application/postscript'), the desired orientation of the print-stream pages is specified within the document data.
+This information is generated by a device driver prior to the submission of the print job.
+Other document formats (such as 'text/plain') do not include the notion of desired orientation within the document data.
+In the latter case it is possible for the Printer object to bind the desired orientation to the document data after it has been submitted.
+It is expected that a Printer object would only support "orientations-requested" for some document formats (e.g., 'text/plain' or 'text/html') but not others (e.g., 'application/postscript').
+This is no different than any other Job Template attribute since section 4.2, item 1, points out that a Printer object may support or not support any Job Template attribute based on the document format supplied by the client.
+However, a special mention is made here since it is very likely that a Printer object will support "orientation-requested" for only a subset of the supported document formats.